MichaelKirgus/ColumnFileView.NET/README.md

 You can use an command-line interface (.net framework cli app OR .net core 2.2 cli) to transform files an to save them into a CSV or XML.

-Feel free to download and test it: https://github.com/MichaelKirgus/ColumnFileView.NET/tree/master/ColumnFileView.NET/Builds
+Feel free to download and test it: https://github.com/MichaelKirgus/ColumnFileView.NET/tree/master/ColumnFileView.NET/Builds (Currently the GUI is only available in German)